Nirathan/code-challenge-client-react/README.md

 - Unit tests are added and packaged inside the components.

 ## Future Improvements
-- API call will be moved to service package.
+- Move API calls to service package.
 As of now only one API call and therefore it is in the component itself.
 - Add suspense component while loading.
-- Errors will be handled to display Error dialog box.
+- Handle errors to display Error dialog box.
 - Improve UI/UX standards.

 ## Note